Ohio State University Athletic Band: Composition

 The purpose of seniority within the Athletic Band is to select members for tournament trips.
 NCAA rules set the limit of musicians at any tournament game at 30: 29 musicians plus a director.
-For Men's Basketball, the band is selected from the 57 members of the Men's Basketball Band based upon seniority and instrumentation.
 All of the instruments are represented except bass guitar, electric guitar, crash cymbals, and tenor drums.
-Jon Waters conducts the Men's Basketball tournament band.
 Out of the rest of the Athletic Band, those with the highest seniority per section are invited to play for the Women's Basketball tournament, directed by Dr. Chris Hoch.
 Those who do not make that group are invited to perform for the Men's Hockey tournament, directed by one of the graduate assistants.
 Seniority also assists in picking section leaders, primarily for Spring Band, when the Athletic Band performs a full pre-game and halftime show.
 Often one member of Athletic Band will be the "head" squad leader and a member with less seniority, but performs with both the Marching and Athletic Bands, will be "assistant" squad leader, helping mainly with marching and attendance.